-Heart for Lebanon was founded in 2001 and is a faith based ministry that adapts a holistic approach to serving unconditionally the marginalized, rejected and under resourced people in Lebanon, including the increasing number of Syrian and Iraqi refugees.
+Heart for Lebanon was founded in 2006 and is a faith based ministry that adapts a holistic approach to serving unconditionally the marginalized, rejected and under resourced people in Lebanon.

-Rather unique among the relief work done in Lebanon, the organization methodology is a three-prong approach to care through transactional, relational and transformational relief.
+Rather unique among the relief work done in Lebanon, the organization methodology is a unique strategy to provide Family Care, Education, Relational Engagement and Spiritual Formation.

 Hope on Wheels program offers the children in camps a safe environment to play and enjoy themselves like all their peers, as the notion of simply being children was taken from them.
-Children also learn about religious principles through a fun course, reading and writing classes are organized on spot, on ground.
-It is also an entertaining experience for children in tent communities and break the hardship of being a child and a refugee in a tent.
+Children also learn about religious principles through a fun course, reading and writing classes are organized on spot.
+It is also an entertaining experience for children in tent communities and breaks the hardship of being a child and a refugee in a tent.

-These programs included Syrian coming from families of variety of ethnic, religious and cultural backgrounds that have found themselves as refugees of war and conflict in their homeland, and who are suffering discrimination, marginalization and extreme poverty.
+These programs include Syrians coming from families of a variety of ethnic, religious, and cultural backgrounds that have found themselves as refugees of war and conflict in their homeland, and who are suffering discrimination, marginalization, and extreme poverty.

-In general, relational relief comes second after transactional relief.
+In general, relational relief comes second after family care and education.
 Once the targeted family has been given practical care in the form of basic goods, the work moves to another level, that of addressing the emotional and spiritual needs through regular home visits, monthly programs and children's activities.
-When a trustful relationship has been established, transformational relief can begin.
-It leads the individuals and families into a deeper and a long term level of self sustainability, both spiritually and vocationally.
+When a trustful relationship has been established, deeper conversations can begin that lead the individuals and families into a deeper and a long term level of self sustainability, both spiritually and vocationally.

-The three phases normally take between 11 to 13 months that help people mover "From despair to hope".
-As the majority of the Syrian refugees in Lebanon are women and children, there are specific programs for women, notably those who have become the sole provider for their families.
+The unique approach to holistic care normally takes between 11 to 13 months helping people move "From despair to hope".
+As the majority of the under-resourced families in Lebanon are women and children, there are specific programs for women, notably those who have become the sole provider for their families.

-The organization supports them, both Christians and Muslims, through the relief and community care initiative serving 500 families every other month, in addition to specific programs tailored for women.
-Time is spent listening to their problems and needs, especially that some of them are traumatized after escaping from ISIS attacks in Iraq.
+The organization supports both Christians and Muslims, through the holistic care initiative serving 2,100 families every month, in addition to specific programs tailored for women.
+Time is spent listening to their problems and needs, especially that some of them are traumatized after escaping from terrorist attacks.